CommandDash/commanddash/README.md

 ##### 🤝 Dart Analyzer Inside
 ##### 👨🏼‍💻 For and by Flutter Engineers

-Our vision is to make Flutter development faster and developer centric by automating low-level workflows that we as developers work on a daily basis.
+Our vision is to make Flutter development faster and easily adoptable by automating low-level workflows that we as developers work on a daily basis.

 -----------------
 ## Getting Started